 What’s wrong with that?

-The possible issue with such an absolutely tech-oriented approach is that reliable product is not necessarily a competitive one.
-In order to create a product that will be relevant to the market, a thorough business analysis is required.
+The possible issue with such an absolutely tech-oriented approach is that a reliable product is not necessarily a competitive one.
+In order to create a product that will be relevant to the market, thorough business analysis is required.

 There are two ways of ensuring your product will be not only reliable but also viable.
 The first one is to conduct business analysis and polish an idea yourself and provide a software company with a detailed description of the future product.
 However, such an approach requires the presence of sufficient business expertise and a lot of time and resources.

-The second option is to find a software outsourcing company that also provides a business analysis expertise and will not only develop a reliable product but will conduct the analysis, polish your idea, and create for you not only a reliable but also viable product.
+The second option is to find a software outsourcing company that also provides business analysis expertise and will not only develop a reliable product but will conduct the analysis, polish your idea, and create for you not only a reliable but also viable product.

 2. Cultural Mismatch/Communication Issues